The-AVR/AVR-2022/content/en/software/connecting-to-the-jetson/_index.md

 ## Serial

-Another method of logging in to your Jetson is over a serial connection.
+If you do not have a monitor and keyboard, another method of logging in to your Jetson is over a serial connection.
 To do this, you'll need a serial client.

-### Windows
+### Installing Serial Client on Windows

 For Windows, we recommend PuTTy.
 Go to [this page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)